Is it safe to swim?

 What About my Dog?

 Be extra mindful when allowing your four-legged friend in the river.
+Watch the current carefully and keep the dog away from areas that may be too swift for them.
 Dogs can swallow a lot of water while splashing around in the river, which increases their risk of getting sick.
 Areas with algae along the surface, where your dog can easily swallow it, should be avoided.
-Watch the current carefully and keep the dog away from areas that may be too swift for them.
+The U.S. Environmental Protection Agency provides some helpful hints to protect your dog from harmful algal blooms.

 A Swimmable Potomac